-Indicator Grade Level Total
+Indicator C Gra de Le vel Total

-indicator κ 1 2 3 4 5 6 7 8 9 10 11 12 Total
+1 2 3 4 5 6 7 8 9 10 11 12 Total

-Students exhibiting two or more indicators 0 0 0 0 0 0 0 0 0 57 44 10 18 129
+Students exhibiting two or more indicators 0 0 0 0 0 0 0 0 0 234 41 185 94 554

 Miami Norland Senior provides several avenues to improve the academic performance of students who are identified by the early warning system.
 Academic and behavorial support systems are provided that focus on analyzing literature on scientifically based behavior assessment and intervention approaches.
-This method identifies systematic patterns of student needs, evidence-based intervention strategies, and assist in the design and implementation for progress monitoring, data collection, and data analysis.
-Specifically, these interventions are designed for individual students from evaluating information from day-to-day status reports in grade books, attendance, and other school records/reports.
-A school level team which include the school principal, assistant principals, counselors, data coach, content area, special education and English language learner teachers consistently review reports at the individual student and school levels to determine needs for interventions, assign students to those interventions, allocate school resources and examine school-level patterns.
-In addition, assistant principals and counselors meet to communicate academic progress to parents and students in a variety of ways.
-This includes mailing progress reports home to parents, notifying parents and students by mail at given times during the semester if a student is failing a class, has excessive absences, disciplinary issues or needs remediation, and encouraging parents to register through their parent portal to monitor the student's online grade book and attendance.
+This method identifies systematic patterns of student needs, evidencebased intervention strategies, and assist in the design and implementation for progress monitoring, data collection, and data analysis.
+Specifically, these interventions are designed for individual students from evaluating information from day-to-day status reports in grade books, attendance, Power BI and other school records/reports.
+A school level team which includes the school principal, assistant principals, counselors, instructional coaches, content area, special education and English language learner teachers consistently review school-wide and individual student data to determine needs for interventions, student assignments, as well as the allocation of prevalent school resources.
+In addition, assistant principals and counselors meet to communicate academic progress to parents and students in a variety of ways, including mailing progress reports and/or failure notices home to parents.
+Additionally, individualized parent/student conferences are held to address excessive absences, disciplinary issues or remediation needs.
+Parents are also encouraged to sign-in to their parent portal to monitor the student's online grade book and attendance records.